-In response, 21 submissions were received, two objections, five in support, six with conditional support and of the proposal and eight providing comment, with the relevant issues raised as follows: The Schedule of Submissions is contained as Attachment 11.
+In response, 21 submissions were received, two objections, five in support, six with conditional support and eight providing comment, with the relevant issues raised as follows: The Schedule of Submissions is contained as Attachment 11.

 Issue Raised Officer comments Tree Retention Refer to Tree Removal Section of this report.
 Traffic and On-Street Parking Refer to Traffic and On-Street Parking Section of this report.